-Your orthodontic benefits likely won’t cover your entire treatment cost.
-Most plans won’t cover more than 50% of an orthodontic treatment cost, and they sometimes include age limits and/or lifetime spending maximums.
-Let’s say your dental insurance covers 50% of your $1,895 Candid treatment.
-However, it also has a lifetime maximum of $800.
-In this case, you’d receive $800 of coverage from your insurance provider and you would need to pay the remaining $1,095 out of pocket.
+Your orthodontic benefits likely won’t cover your entire treatment cost—only up to 50%.
+And they sometimes include age limits and/or lifetime spending maximums.
+Let’s say your Candid treatment is $3,500 and your dental insurance covers 50%.
+If your plan also has a lifetime maximum of $1,500, you’d receive $1,500 of coverage from your insurance provider and you would need to pay the remaining $2,000 out of pocket.

 If you have an FSA, you can use that to cover the remaining balance if you’d like.
 But that depends on your plans for future health care expenses.
-The annual limit for FSA contributions is $2,750, so if you plan on using it for other health care expenses later in the year, you might hold off.
-But if the year’s end is approaching, you’ll need to use it or lose it, so spend away on that Candid treatment!
+The annual limit for FSA contributions is $3,050, so if you plan on using it for other healthcare expenses later in the year, you might hold off.
+But if the year’s end is approaching, you’ll need to use it or lose it, so spend away on that Candid treatment.

 The benefit of using dental insurance is that the provider will cover some of your costs.
-Using an FSA is still using your own money since it came out of your paycheck.
+FSA funds are still your money, since they came out of your paycheck.
 But using both at the same time could help you save a lot on your home aligners.